This post may contain affiliate links. Click here to read my full disclosure.

 So how was I able to make $50k my first year in real estate in a new (totally oversaturated) market?

-- I focused on money-making activities.
 I don’t care what all of the veteran real estate agents who’ve been selling homes since you were in diapers say.
 There is absolutely NO benefit to attending networking events with other Realtors®.
 Don’t waste your time (especially as a newbie trying to build a book of business) networking with your competitors!
+Your time will be better spent on #5 below!

 Don’t know how to start a blog?
 Visit my easy guide on how to start a blog (even if you have no experience).